 Decisions are issued as soon as practicable after the CSC has reviewed the record and all submissions on the matter.
 In cases where a hearing was held, decisions are generally mailed out within 90 days of the date of the hearing.
 Please note that, where there is additional time granted to the parties for post-hearing submissions, the decision will be mailed out within 90 days of the last date of such submissions, where practicable.

 The CSC does not schedule civil service examinations.
 The civil service exam schedule is managed by the Department of Citywide Administrative Services.
-The current schedule is located here.
+View the current schedule on the DCAS website.

 The CSC does not maintain exam lists, and test takers should refer to the instructions for contacting DCAS.